Hall of Famer Steve Largent enjoys Seahawks’ appreciation, and a little Seattle anonymity

 “That whole spirit has been lost by the politics that we’ve seen lately on both sides.”

 These days, life is pretty calm for Largent.
-He is on few for-profit boards such as Young Life, Mission of Hope and Athletes in Action.
+He is on a few for-profit boards such as Young Life, Mission of Hope and Athletes in Action.
 He’ll do the occasional autograph show, and recently took a trip to Israel with his pastor.

 But he is generally out of the spotlight, even when he returns to the Emerald City.